pocomane/brewed-in-the-apocalypse/bita.md

 other moves will bring colors to the game.

-__Taking Action__ - When you take an action that risks failure or complications, there is no other more specific move, and you have to roll:
+__Taking Action__ - When you take an action that risks failure or complications, there is no other more specific move, and you have to roll, do what the standard outcomes demand in the "Handle the uncertain" section.
-- on success the scenarist will tell how you reach you goals; nothing bad will happen, at least for the moment.

 ```
 Alice - Anne will wait that the librarian go away the deck then she will take